pcdshub/pcdswidgets/docs/source/addwidget.rst

 It is important to document your new widget.
 See examples throughout the documentation here.

-There are two places to update:
+There are three places to update:

 - In the vacuum subfolder, find the relevant file and add your widget to the most logical section